Two year old’s not talking yet?

 Share books throughout the day.

-Choose board books, because they’re durable and your little one can explore turn the pages.
+Choose board books, because they’re durable and your little one can explore and turn the pages.

 Have books in your car, pram and bag so you can read wherever you go.